 Plug-and-play took on a whole new meaning in the movie, The Matrix, where people could learn kung-fu or how to pilot a helicopter by just having the knowledge downloaded into their brain; but a recent study reveals that this type of learning might soon be part of our reality.
 No blue or red pills needed.

-The study, conducted by U.S. and Japanese researchers, involved training volunteers to activate brain-activity patterns related to one of three shape orientations after using fMRI scans to identify brain activity related to seeing a visual shape oriented in three different directions.
+The study, conducted by U.S. and Japanese scientists, involved training volunteers to activate brain-activity patterns related to one of three shape orientations after using fMRI scans to identify brain activity related to seeing a visual shape oriented in three different directions.
 The learning activity was hidden from the participants by disguising it as a simple task like trying to make a green disc appear larger on a computer screen.
 While the volunteers didn’t know it, the size of the green disc was associated with activating the correct brain-activity pattern.

 When training was completed, the volunteers took tests that were designed for consciously identifying the orientation of visual shapes.
 According to Innovation News Daily, the subjects performed better with the patterns they had unconsciously learned.